Isaac Littell: Military career

-Following graduation, he was commissioned a second lieutenant and was assigned to the 10th Infantry, where he saw duty in Colorado, Indian Territory, New Mexico and Oklahoma Territory.
+Following graduation, he was commissioned as a second lieutenant and was assigned to the 10th Infantry, where he saw duty in Colorado, Indian Territory, New Mexico and Oklahoma Territory.
 After five years in the infantry, he transferred to the Quartermaster Corps.
 He was promoted to captain on 25 April 1895 while serving as 10th Infantry Regimental Adjutant and subsequently assigned to Fort Sam Houston, Texas where he served as quartermaster from May 1895 to October 1897.

 In 1897, he was ordered to the Quartermaster Depot in New York City where he served as assistant to the Depot Quartermaster until September 1899.
 In 1898, in the early stages of the U.S. Army's preparation for the Spanish–American War, he was responsible for acquiring all the clothing for the newly organized army units.
 He then served in the Philippines from 1899 to 1902, first as the quartermaster for the 1st Brigade, 2d Division, 8th Army Corps, and then Assistant to the Chief Quartermaster of the Division of the Pacific.
 Promoted to major during this time, he was assigned as Chief Quartermaster for various units until transferred back to New York in April 1902.

 From July 1903 through November 1908, he served in the Quartermaster General's office in Washington, D.C.
 Promoted to lieutenant colonel on 18 March 1908 and assigned duties as the deputy quartermaster general, he was responsible for "matter pertaining to clothing, repairs to barracks, quarters, roads, walks and wharves, and matters pertaining to rail and water transportation and army transport service."
 In December, he was moved to Governors Island, in New York Harbor, to serve as chief quartermaster of the Eastern Division until promoted to colonel in March 1911.
 He then began another foreign service tour in the Philippines, where he served as chief quartermaster of the Philippine Department until June 1914.

 Returning to Washington, D.C., he was once again assigned to the office of the quartermaster general.
-On 16 May 1917, Littell established and became the first head of the Cantonment Division (later renamed the Construction Division).
+On 16 May 1917, a few weeks after the American entry into World War I, Littell established and became the first head of the Cantonment Division (later renamed the Construction Division).
 The division was charged with building for the draft army and United States National Guard camps, embarkation camps, terminals, arsenals, chemical plants, plants for the manufacture of explosives and their ingredients, hospitals and warehouses.
 Its first chore was to create, within 70 days, 16 Army camps with essential utilities and transportation routes, capable of sustaining 45,000 people each, while within the same time frame constructing the same number of smaller camps for the National Guard.

 After the assignment of Major General George W. Goethals to acting quartermaster general, Littell and Goethals often clashed.
 In February 1918, after Goethals refused Littell's recommendation to commission and promote several reserve officers, Littell submitted his request for relief and retirement.
 Goethals readily accepted the request.
 After Littell had served in the rank of brigadier general for one year, he was allowed to retire.